memof90/app-profile-swift/README.md

 # app-profile-swift
-this is a app to iPhone and iPad to variations in diferentes screen
+this is a app to iPhone and iPad to variations in diferentes screen Responsive

 IPAD SCREEN